 If you are accepted, you will receive confirmation of this via your UCAS Track account.
 Please follow the instructions in your UCAS Track account to let us know whether you wish to accept or decline the offer of a place.

 Conditional offers are expressed in terms of specific grades or marks in A-levels and AS-levels or other qualifications.
-The University does not make offers in terms of the UCAS Tariff.
-In order to be guaranteed admission, applicants must precisely meet or exceed the conditions of the offer.
+The University does not make offers in terms of the UCAS tariff.
+In order to be guaranteed admission, applicants must precisely meet the conditions of the offer.
 Some flexibility in the grades accepted is likely to be possible, though this will be dependent on the competition in individual subject areas and on government funding which determines the number of places available for NI and EU students.

 A level examples: